 What is the typical rate of taxation in the United States?

-According to the Organization for Economic Cooperation and Development (OECD), the average tax rate in the United States in 2021 will be 22.6 percent.
+According to the Organization for Economic Co-operation and Development (OECD), the United States had an average tax rate of 22.6% in the year 2021.

 How much income tax do you have to pay on one million dollars?